Italy - Day 8 : Florence

-Fortunately the campsite really existed.
+Fortunately, the campsite existed.
 We showered quickly and headed towards the center.
-Along the way we bought some ice, which again tasted amazing.
+Along the way we bought some ice, which again tasted terrific.

 Bridges in Florence.

 We ordered a beer in front of the cathedral.
 It was 7 euros but worth the view.
-After just one beer we already felt tipsy.
+We already felt tipsy after just one beer.
 We walked around some more and found a place to have dinner.